namanphy/END2/S6/readme.md

 ![i](https://github.com/namanphy/END2/blob/main/S6/imgs/distribution-lables.png)

 I attempted to build the dataset class and to use the well known Pytorch Dataloader for consuming the data.

 Alas!! that didn't pan out.
 I somehow was getting very slow training time - even when the batches were sorted internally.

 Need to look into it definately.
-For your reference, **Data preparation in torchtext 0.9** - [notebook](https://github.com/namanphy/END2/blob/main/S6/tweets_dataset_torchtext_0.9.ipynb)
+For the dataset preparation and cleaning using `tweet-preprocessor` have a look at this notebook, **Data preparation in torchtext 0.9** - [notebook](https://github.com/namanphy/END2/blob/main/S6/tweets_dataset_torchtext_0.9.ipynb)

-Dataset - train, test split of 80-20 %.
+### Dataset - train, test split of 80-20 %.

 # Model